liuzhidan/liuzhidan.github.io/_pages/about.md

 ## Recent News:
+* 2023.10 - Selected to be the executive member of [CCF TCIoT](https://www.ccf.org.cn/Chapters/TC/TC_Listing/IoT/).
+* 2023.07 - Invited to serve on the TPC of [IEEE ICPADS 2023](https://ieee-cybermatics.org/2023/icpads/).
+Please consider submitting.
 * 2023.06 - Selected to be CCF Senior Member!
 * 2023.04 - Selected to be the executive member of ACM SIGSpatial China.
 * 2022.09 - Selected to be the executive member of [CCF TCPC](https://www.ccf.org.cn/Chapters/TC/TC_Listing/TCPC/).